-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
+Enabling activities directly enable other activities to make a substantial contribution to an contribution to a objective.

 Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.